JIAQING-XIE/UCB-summer-research-2019-at-CBE/README.md

 supervised by Dr.Maohui Luo

-Sorry, this repository will be renewed because of a combination of related similar research.
+Sorry, this repository will be renewed because of a combination of related similar research by me.
 Please wait for next version.